Ericsson/codechecker/docs/analyzer/checker_and_analyzer_configuration.md

 is for example `-Xclang -analyzer-checker=debug.ExprInspection`.

 ## Z3 Theorem Prover
-The static analyzer supports using the
+The _Clang Static Analyzer_ supports using the
 [Z3 Theorem Prover](https://github.com/Z3Prover/z3) from Microsoft Research as an external constraint solver.
-This allows reasoning over more complex queries, but performance is `~15x` slower than the default range-based constraint solver.
-To enable the Z3 solver backend, Clang must be built with the `CLANG_ANALYZER_BUILD_Z3=ON` option, and the `-Xanalyzer -analyzer-constraints=z3` arguments passed at runtime.
-CodeChecker will automatically detect that the Clang was built with this option and you don't have to pass these arguments to the analyzer command itself when using CodeChecker, you just have to run the CodeChecker analyze command with the `--z3` option.
+This allows reasoning over more complex queries, but performance is expected to be **15-20 times** slower than the default range-based constraint solver engine.

+To enable the Z3 solver backend, Clang must be built with the `LLVM_ENABLE_Z3_SOLVER=ON` compile-time option (for versions earlier than **9.0**, `CLANG_ANALYZER_BUILD_Z3=ON` must be used instead!), and the `-Xanalyzer -analyzer-constraints=z3` arguments passed at runtime.
+CodeChecker will automatically detect whether Clang was built with this option and you don't have to pass these arguments to the analyzer command itself when using CodeChecker, you just have to run the `CodeChecker analyze` command with the `--z3` option.

 You can read more about Z3 Theorem Prover